 David joined Beasley Allen Law Firm in April 2012.
 He practices in the firm’s Mass Torts Section and has more than 30 years of experience as a trial lawyer.
 Currently, David is primarily working on talcum powder cases linked to ovarian cancer, hair relaxer cases linked to uterine cancer, and infant formula cases causing necrotizing enterocolitis in premature newborns.

-David received his law degree in 1991 from Cumberland School of Law at Samford University, where he served as Associate Editor of the Cumberland Law Review.
-Prior to law school, he attended Furman University, earning a Bachelor’s degree in Economics.
+David, a Jacksonville, Florida, native, received his law degree in 1991 from Cumberland School of Law at Samford University, where he served as associate editor of the Cumberland Law Review.
+Prior to law school, he attended Furman University, earning a bachelor’s degree in economics.

-- United States District Court, Middle District of Alabama
+- U.S. District Court, Middle District of Alabama

 - Alabama State Bar

 - American Inns of Court – Chester Bedell Inn of Court and E. Robert Williams Inn of Court; Emeritus, Master of the Bench

 - The Million Dollar Advocates Forum

 Talcum Powder Litigation

 David was on all five talcum powder trial teams that won verdicts in 2016 and 2017 against Johnson & Johnson and Imerys Talc America, totaling more than $700 million.
 Five different juries in St. Louis and Los Angeles found Johnson & Johnson liable for injuries from using its talc-containing products, Johnson’s Baby Powder and Shower to Shower Body Powder.
 As a direct result of this litigation, J&J removed all of its talc-based body powders from the market worldwide.